Historic single level spanish home in santa barbara, ca | jeff doubét | creating spanish style homes® | jeff doubét | creating spanish style homes®

 A Modern Design Spin on a Historic Spanish Style Home in SB

-Jeff Doubet invites you to see a BEFORE and AFTER transformation of a Santa Barbara historic Spanish home.
+A BEFORE and AFTER transformation of a Santa Barbara historic Spanish style home.
 See how a modern twist was introduced into the build.
 If you love small historic Santa Barbara Spanish homes as much as I do, you will enjoy some of the design decisions that went into this real estate investor “flip”.

 The result: an immediate sale to a young family who appreciates the fresh upscale details within their new classic Spanish home.